 Craving Chinese food?

-Hoodline crunched the numbers to find the top Chinese restaurants around Chicago, using both Yelp data and our own secret sauce to produce a ranked list of where to fulfill your urges.
+Hoodline crunched the numbers to find the top Chinese and dim sum restaurants around Chicago.
+We used both Yelp data and our own secret sauce to produce a ranked list of where to fulfill your urges for hargow, pork buns, xiaolongbao and more.

 1. MingHin Cuisine